 This is a crucial part of treatment for bipolar disorder that is often overlooked.
 People with bipolar disorder need to take care of themselves emotionally and physically.
 This includes getting enough sleep, eating a balanced diet, and exercising regularly.
 Other forms of self-care for bipolar disorder include stress management and relaxation techniques.

 If you or someone you know is experiencing these symptoms, it is crucial to seek professional help.
-Connections Wellness Group in Texas offers a variety of treatment options for bipolar disorder.
+Connections Wellness Group in Dallas/Fort Worth, Texas offers a variety of treatment options for bipolar disorder.
 We offer medication management, individual therapy, group therapy, and family therapy.
 We also provide a variety of self-care resources.
 Contact us today at 940.360.4245 to learn more about our treatment options for bipolar disorder.